All women deserve the opportunity to live fulfilling lives.

 *Bureau of Justice Statistics, National Corrections Reporting Program, 2013-2016.

 Whether in a prison or jail or in court-mandated substance abuse programs, the number of incarcerated women has grown 875% since 1980 without a corresponding increase in funds allocated to programs that specifically address their needs.*

 * Women’s Mass Incarceration: The Whole Pie, 2019

 News & Events

-COVID UPDATE: WIND is running in-person workshops outside when possible and remotely when the weather does not permit outdoor gathering.
-We serve 40% more women each week now than we did pre-pandemic.
-Recently, 11 women earned a certificate of achievement for attending eight or more workshops during the fall.
+COVID UPDATE: WIND was running in-person workshops outside when possible and remotely when the weather does not permit outdoor gathering.
+We can’t wait to get back to in-person sessions.
+The upside is that we have been serving 40% more women each week remmotely than than we did pre-pandemic.